APLMOOC/APLMOOC/docs/course/ch4/part4.md

 The syntax is almost exactly the same!
 Except, of course, APL starts counting from 1 and not 0.
-If you want to change this, you can use the `⎕IO` variable again: the brackets are context-sensitive.
+If you want to change this, you can use the `⎕IO` variable again: the brackets are origin-sensitive.

 ```apl
       ⎕IO ← 0